zeek/spicy/doc/programming/language/types.rst

 Regular Expression
 ------------------

 Spicy provides POSIX-style regular expressions.
+Regular expression are typically of the form ``/PATTERN/[FLAGS]``, where ``PATTERN`` is a regular expression to match, and ``FLAGS`` contains optional flags modifying the matching behavior.
+In addition, regular expression constants can also consist of multiple patterns, separated by ``|``.
+This creates a single regular expression constant that matches any of the patterns.

 .. rubric:: Type